Last Updated: June 26, 2024

 Early Life

-He excelled at multiple sports during high school, including football, basketball, track and field, and baseball.
-During his junior year, he broke five vertebrae during a game, and was told he might never walk again.
-He made a full recovery, and after he graduated high school in 1964, both football and baseball recruiters came calling.
+During his junior year, he broke five vertebrae during a game and was told he might never walk again.
+He made a full recovery, and after he graduated from high school in 1964, both football and baseball recruiters came calling.
 Shortly after he graduated, his father was arrested for bootlegging and was sentenced to six months in jail.
-Teams from the south were so interested in Reggie that they were willing to break the color barrier in order to work with him.
-He chose to attend the Arizona State University on a football scholarship, but switched to the baseball team after his freshman year.
+Teams from the South were so interested in Reggie that they were willing to break the color barrier in order to work with him.
+He chose to attend Arizona State University on a football scholarship but switched to the baseball team after his freshman year.

 Career

-After graduating, he was drafted by the Kansas City Athletics, 2nd overall in 1966, and spent one year in the Minor Leagues.
-He was called up to the Major Leagues in June of 1967, and went on to an incredibly successful career.
+After graduating, Jackson was drafted by the Kansas City Athletics, 2nd overall in 1966, and spent one year in the Minor Leagues.
+He was called up to the Major Leagues in June 1967 and went on to an incredibly successful career.
 His debut in the major leagues was a doubleheader in Kansas City as part of the Athletics.
 In 1968, the Athletics moved west to be based in Oakland.
-In 1969, Jackson hit 47 home runs and was briefly ahead of the pace of Babe Ruth when he set the previous record in 1927.
+In 1969, Reggie hit 47 home runs and was briefly ahead of the pace of Babe Ruth when he set the previous record in 1927.
 Jackson helped the Athletics win several pennants and was named the MVP for the 1973 season.
 He played with the Athletics until 1975 before playing with the Baltimore Orioles for just one season.

 Reggie Jackson